-The City did not solicit a Request for Funding Proposals for Homeless Services using ESG funds for FY 2018-2019 because the City is building a year-round emergency shelter and ESG funds will be utilized primarily for shelter operations.
-The total funding available for ESG activities is \$178,441 (See Attachment 1 - Exhibit B)
+The City did not solicit a Request for Funding Proposals for Homeless Services using ESG funds for FY 2019-20 because funds will be directed to the City's Hope for Home Services Center.
+ESG funds will be utilized primarily for shelter operations.
+The total funding available for ESG activities is \$181,281 (See Attachment 1 - Exhibit B)